Take a Course as a Non-Degree Student

 The non-degree option offers courses to fit the needs of working engineers with a demanding and busy schedule, allowing you to take a course or two without having to pursue a degree.

 Non-degree students do not go through the admission process of the Graduate School.
-Instead, those interested in non-degree status should complete the PE internal application form and forward to firstname.lastname@example.org along with your resume and an unofficial transcript from your undergraduate career.
+Instead, those interested in non-degree status should complete the Professional Education internal application form and forward to firstname.lastname@example.org along with your resume and an unofficial transcript from your undergraduate career.
 Taking courses as a non-degree student does not imply admission to a UConn degree program.
 Non-degree students are classified as non-degree-seeking.

 Grades earned as a non-degree student will go toward the student’s UConn grade point average or may be transferred to another institution based on that institution’s transfer policy.